lkgarrison/Super-Monkey-Ball-Fight/README.md

 are notified of the winner within their terminal window.
 Players can also quit early by exiting from the game window or by pressing the escape key, but either method will end the current game.
-Once a game is over, another round can be initiated once both players run their scripts again and reconnect, as long as the server is still running.
-If the server connection to either client is lost, then the game will end and the server may need to be restarted before playing again.
+Once a game is over, the server will need to be restarted.
+After the server is restarted, both players can reconnect and player another round.
+If the server connection to either client is lost, then the game will end and the server will need to be restarted before playing again.